The Tax Levy To Save Kanabec History Center

 If KHC is so low on money, why didn't the organization act sooner?

-For most of the Kanabec History Center's existence, KCHS/KHC relied on money donated to our organization through the Wills of Kanabec County residents and through county funding that has experienced numerous cuts and not accounted for inflation.
-Because of our non-profit local historical society status (meaning we don't receive any state or federal funding and neither the county nor city is required to give us any funding), these were our greatest and occasionally only sources of income.
-We experienced a severe cut in county funding in the early 1990's, and up until the early 2010's, the organization was still running on leftover Will money.
+For most of the Kanabec History Center's existence, KCHS/KHC relied on funds donated to our organization by Kanabec County residents, and also from local organizations such as County/City funding.
+Over the years, the economy and inflation have proposed numerous cuts in the amount of funding we have received.
+Because of our non-profit status (meaning we don't receive any state or federal funding, and since the County nor Cities are required to give us funding), we lost some of our largest - and occasionally only sources of income.
+We experienced a severe cut in County funding in the early 1990's, which has never been restored to it's original amount.

-When it became apparent that the Center was quickly losing money and going to close, a new director was hired (Wendy Quinn, in 2014) who was able to greatly cut expenses and keep the doors open.
-For the next six years, Wendy, her decreasing amount of office staff, volunteers, and the Board, made regular, valiant attempts to secure funding from the community and gain increases in pre-existing funding.
+When it became apparent that the History Center was quickly losing money and coming very close to closing, a new Director was hired in 2014.
+Although we were able to greatly cut expenses and keep the doors open, but over the last eight years, we have continued to struggle with decreasing amount funds.
+We have not been able to hire sufficient office staff.
+We struggle with the decreasing number of volunteers.
+Our Board has made regular, and valiant attempts to secure funding from the residents, members, and community to try to gain increases in our operating funds.

 *For more and more detailed information, see our "Elaboration" below the FAQs.

-For most of the Kanabec History Center's existence, KCHS/KHC relied on money donated to our organization through the Wills of Kanabec County residents and through county funding that has experienced numerous cuts and not accounted for inflation.
-Because of our non-profit local historical society status (meaning we don't receive any state or federal funding and neither the county nor city is required to give us any funding), these were our greatest and occasionally only sources of income.
-We experienced a severe cut in county funding in the early 1990's, and up until the early 2010's, the organization was still running on leftover Will money.
+For most of the Kanabec History Center's existence, KCHS/KHC relied on funds donated to our organization by Kanabec County residents, and also from local organizations such as County/City funding.
+Over the years, the economy and inflation have proposed numerous cuts in the amount of funding we have received.
+Because of our non-profit status (meaning we don't receive any state or federal funding, and since the County nor Cities are required to give us funding), we lost some of our largest - and occasionally only sources of income.
+We experienced a severe cut in County funding in the early 1990's, which has never been restored to it's original amount.

-When it became apparent that the Center was quickly losing money and going to close, a new director was hired (Wendy Quinn, in 2014) who was able to greatly cut expenses and keep the doors open.
-For the next six years, Wendy, her decreasing amount of office staff, volunteers, and the Board, made regular, valiant attempts to secure funding from the community and gain increases in pre-existing funding.
+When it became apparent that the History Center was quickly losing money and coming very close to closing, a new Director was hired in 2014.
+Although we were able to greatly cut expenses and keep the doors open, but over the last eight years, we have continued to struggle with decreasing amount funds.
+We have not been able to hire sufficient office staff.
+We struggle with the decreasing number of volunteers.
+Our Board has made regular, and valiant attempts to secure funding from the residents, members, and community to try to gain increases in our operating funds.

 *For more and more detailed information, see our "Elaboration" below the FAQs.

 Initial calculations, which we used to determine how much money we would need from the residents of Kanabec County, lead us to a taxable percentage which we estimated would provide us with $20,000 per year.
-It was only after the tax levy was approved to be on the ballot and professional numbers were crunched that we learned our estimated percentage of property tax increase would equate to $30,000 per year, as opposed to 20k.
+It was only after the tax levy was approved to be on the ballot and professional numbers were crunched that we learned our estimated percentage of property tax increase would equate to $45,000 per year.

 Would the closure of Kanabec History Center be a loss to my community?